abuscher/open_scan/README.md

 # open_scan
-A set of tools to create multiple choice tests, grade them, and write results to an excel file.
+A set of tools to create multiple choice tests, grade them, and write results to an excel file or output a string of results.

-Runs in Python27.
+Runs in Python 2.7 and 3.4.

-Requires OpenCV2, xlwt, and numpy.
-The modules xlwt and numpy can be installed with pip.
+Requires OpenCV, xlwt, and numpy.
+OpenCV 2 or 3 can be used.

-OpenCV3 can be used, scantron.py just needs each cv2 replaced with cv3 and cv.findContours needs 3 return values (first one ignored)

 OpenCV installation is less trivial.
 Download version 3.0 or newer.
 See downloads page here: http://opencv.org/downloads.html